It's okay to laugh again: Advertisers prepare for post-coronavirus economy

 But nothing can convey a change in tone and that the worst is behind us like humor, marketers said.

-In a commercial for hearing aid company Eargo, a daughter repeatedly whispers a private message to her young husband in the family kitchen that he is just not getting, when her father, wearing his Eargo hearing aids, blurts out, "Condoms, Charlie.
+In a commercial for hearing aid company Eargo, which was created by IPG-owned ad agency Huge, a daughter repeatedly whispers a private message to her young husband in the family kitchen that he is just not getting, when her father, wearing his Eargo hearing aids, blurts out, "Condoms, Charlie.
 She wants to know if you brought any condoms."

 The company offers free remote hearing checks and consultations, according to the ad.

-(Reporting by Sheila Dang; additional reporting by Kate Holton in London; editing by Kenneth Li and Bill Berkrot)
+(Reporting by Sheila Dang; additional reporting by Kate Holton in London; editing by Kenneth Li, Bill Berkrot and David Gregorio)

 ((Sheila.Dang@thomsonreuters.com; +1 972-974-3861))